bhavepurva/Games-using-pygame/README.md

 # Games-using-pygame

 All games created using pygame, mostly arcade games.
+Very basic games to practice my python concepts as a beginner.

+1. Bricks